Mia Kirshner: Career

-In September of 2020, it was announced that Kirshner would co-star with Ben Savage in a Hallmark Channel holiday film entitled Love, Lights, Hanukkah!, which premiered on December 12th, 2020.
+In September 2020, it was announced that Kirshner would co-star with Ben Savage in a Hallmark Channel holiday film entitled Love, Lights, Hanukkah!, which premiered on December 12, 2020.
 Kirshner plays a restaurant owner named Christina, who learns of her Jewish ancestry through a DNA test.

 Philanthropy

 In October 2008, after seven years in production, Kirshner published the book I Live Here, which she co-produced with ex-Adbusters staffers Paul Shoebridge and Michael Simons, as well as writer James MacKinnon.
 In the book, four different groups of women and children refugees from places such as Chechnya, Juárez, Burma and Malawi tell their life stories.
 The book features original material from well-known comic and graphic artists including Joe Sacco and Phoebe Gloeckner.
 It was published in the U.S. by Random House/Pantheon.
 It was supported logistically by Amnesty International, which will receive proceeds from the book.
 After the release of the book, the Center for International Studies at MIT invited Kirshner to run a 4-week course on I Live Here in January 2009.